 Wildwatch Citizen Science

-Anyone can become a “citizen scientist” and contribute valuable data to conservation researchers through this online tool.
+Anyone can become a “citizen scientist” and contribute valuable data to conservation scientists through this online tool.
 Help count and identify giraffes and other wildlife in field sites in Africa with Wildwatch Kenya, and help identify populations of burrowing owls and their behaviors with Wildwatch Burrowing Owl.
 You'll be helping field researchers sort through thousands of field camera photos that it would take them years to do alone—and help them make conservation discoveries and decisions much faster!

 Learning to Read Scientific Literature